justinluther502/cashgraphfront/README.md

 ### Live Site
 [https://www.cashgraphs.com](https://www.cashgraphs.com "CashGraphs Live Demo")

+### Who is it for?
+Anyone who manages securities portfolios or is involved in the asset allocation process.

 ### Under the Hood
 Frontend is Vue 2 + Vuetify.
 There is no styling beyond the Vuetify defaults